Redstonerayy/conffusion/README.md

 # Todo
 * make bootstrapping possible and test in a Virtual Maschine
+* make it possible to choose if u want to store the config from the bootstrap file
+* change pkg file name to package manager name

 # Usage
 Create a .conffusion file in your homefolder